MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 Whichever option you choose at the organization or site level, the more restrictive functionality is still available.
 For example, if you choose to allow unauthenticated sharing using "Anyone" links, users can still share with guests, who sign in, and with internal users.

-> [!IMPORTANT]
+> [!NOTE]
 > Even if your organization-level setting allows external sharing, not all new sites allow it by default.
-The default sharing setting for Microsoft 365 group-connected team sites is "New and existing guests."
-The default for communication sites and classic sites is "Only people in your organization."
+See [Default site sharing settings](/microsoft-365/solutions/microsoft-365-guest-settings#default-site-sharing-settings) for more information.

 **Security and privacy**